sfraczek/rock-band-drums/doc/controllers.md

 # Game Controllers
-The only predefined controller I have is *Ion Audio Drum Rocker for Playstation(R)3*.
+The only predefined controller I have is *Ion Audio IED08 Drum Rocker (R) for Playstation*.

 ## Ion Audio Drum Rocker for Playstation(R)3